Last Updated on

 IS 70% HUMIDITY TOO HIGH?

-Yes, 70% humidity is far too high.
+Yes, they can help with humidity.
+Having an indoor water fountain installed will increase the amount of moisture in the Yes, 70% humidity is far too high.
 Considering that anything over 55% humidity creates an excellent breeding ground for mould and mildew, something as high as 70% creates the perfect place for mould – potentially leaving you at risk of toxic black mould.

 DO HUMIDIFIERS COME WITH ANY RISKS?